hyperledger/aries-rfcs/features/0429-prepare-req-rich-pres/README.md

 ## Summary

-Describes the prerequisites an issuer must ensure are in place before requesting a rich presentation.
+Describes the prerequisites a verifier must ensure are in place before requesting a rich presentation.

 ## Motivation